skenderidis/f5-ingress-lab/examples/cis-crd/VirtualServer/virtual-with-wildcard-domain/README.md

-## Create a HTTPS Virtual Server with wildcard Host parameter.
+## HTTPS Virtual Server with wildcard Host parameter

 This section demonstrates the deployment of a HTTPS Virtual Server with wildcard Host parameter.
 The virtual server should send traffic to the backend service if the Host Header matches the wildcard value configured on the Host parameter.